 Great view along the Mekong River at Sunset

 The sunset over the horizon with the river in front is a truly stunning sight.
+I have seen so many stunning sunsets all around the world and it never fails to be my favourite golden moment of the day.
 Every other guest house has bicycles so it will be a shame not to spend half a day near late afternoon onwards (to avoid the heat) and check out the area on bikes (or foot) and take in the cool river breeze along the Mekong.
 Bring your hats and shades and water!

 3. Fantastic Night Market and Food

 The night market in Chiang Khan is really beautiful and hipster.
 Not your usual ridiculously crowded shopping districts of Bangkok and Phuket with schools of sweaty tourists, this cooling river side night walking street is comfortably busy, with lovely street food stalls selling a range of food quite different from what you can get from the usual touristy parts of Thailand.